Turkish Cypriot hardliner ousts incumbent president in northern Cyprus vote | DW | 18.10.2020

 Ersin Tatar, the prime minister of Turkish-held northern Cyprus, has been declared the winner of the breakaway state's presidential runoff on Sunday, election officials announced.

-A right-wing Turkish nationalist who is backed by Ankara, Tartar supports separate sovereign administrations on the island — which is only recognized by Turkey.
-The 60-year-old controversially received the open backing of Turkey's President Recep Tayyip Erdogan ahead of the vote.
+A right-wing Turkish nationalist who is backed by Ankara, Tatar supports separate sovereign administrations on the island — which is only recognized by Turkey.
+The 60-year-old was congratulated by Turkey's President Recep Tayyip Erdogan, who controversially backed Tatar ahead of the vote.

+"I congratulate Ersin Tatar who has been elected president," Erdogan wrote in a tweet.
+"Turkey will continue to provide all types of efforts to protect the rights of the Turkish Cypriot people."

 Read more: Coronavirus tears Greek and Turkish Cypriots apart — again